ivorscott/blog2/content/posts/2020-03-23-the-ultimate-go-and-react-development-setup-with-docker-part-2.md

 ## 3) Added the Ardan Labs configuration package

-As stated in the intro, this post is heavily influenced by my Ardan Labs training.
-I highly recommend their [courses](https://education.ardanlabs.com/) and [online meetups](https://www.eventbrite.com/e/ardan-labs-live-worldwide-march-30-april-2-2020-tickets-100331129108).

-In part 1, API configuration was only possible via environment variables in the docker-compose file.
-Environment variables were also dependent on docker secret values which makes it harder to opt out of docker in development.
-We get more flexibility in reserving docker secrets for production and adopting the [Ardan Labs configuration package](https://github.com/ardanlabs/conf), which provides support for using environmental variables and command line arguments for configuration.
+In part 1, API configuration came from environment variables in the docker-compose file.
+But the were dependent on docker secret values, making it harder to opt out of docker in development.
+Reserve docker secrets for production and adopt the [Ardan Labs configuration package](https://github.com/ardanlabs/conf).
+The package supports both environment variables and command line arguments.
+Now we can out out of docker if we want a more idiomatic Go API development workflow.
 I copied and paste the package under: `/api/internal/platform/conf`.

-The struct field `cfg.Web.Production` for example, can be represented as `--web-production` in cli flag form or `API_WEB_PRODUCTION` in environment variable form.
-In environment variable form there's an extra namespace so we only parse the vars we expect to use.
+The struct field cfg.Web.Production can in cli form would be `--web-production`.
+In environment variable form it is  `API_WEB_PRODUCTION`.
+Notice, as an environment variable there's an extra namespace.
+This ensures we only parse the vars we expect.
 This also reduces name conflicts.
 In our case that namespace is `API`.

 ```go
 // main.go